Looking for the best Trastevere restaurants?

 The food is good, although it's a tad on the expensive side and the portions are huge.
 They don't do half-portions so I suggest sharing.

-There is not much of a menu, but what they do serve is basic, tasty Roman food.
+At Da Augusto you won't find much in the way of a menu, but what they do serve is basic, tasty Roman food.

-They have tables outside, although it can be a bit cramped.
-But it's worth it to come enjoy a pleasant, no-frills meal in the heart of Trastevere . . . and one that won't break the bank!
+They have a small outdoor seating area so you may feel a touch cramped, but it's worth it to enjoy a pleasant meal in the heart of Trastevere . . . and one that won't break the bank!

 When the pizza does not sit in a dough ball in your stomach after you eat it - that's good pizza.